randa-mu/devcon-2024-timelock-workshop/STEP_BY_STEP_GUIDE.md

    ```
    - This generates the ciphertext for Bidder B's bid amount of 0.4 ether, making Bidder B the highest bidder.
 Please make note of it.

-### Step 3: Submit Sealed Bids to the Auction Contract
+### Step 3: Submit sealed bids to the auction contract with bidders as signers

 1. **Bidder A submits sealed bid (0.3 ETH)**:
    ```bash